kronor-io/pg_incremental/README.md

 The internal progress tracking is done in the same transaction as the command, which ensures exactly once delivery.

-While there are much more sophisticated approaches to this problems like incremental materialized views or logical decoding-based solutions, they take a long time to develop and often come with many limitations and a lack of flexibility.
-We felt the need for a simple, fire and forget tool that gets the job done without a lot of boilerplate.
+While there are much more sophisticated approaches to this problem like incremental materialized views or logical decoding-based solutions, they come with many limitations and a lack of flexibility.
+We felt the need for a simple, fire-and-forget tool that gets the job done without a lot of boilerplate.

 ## Creating incremental processing pipelines